Who is eligible to apply for an Externship?

 How many Externships can I do?

 Any combination of full-time and part-time externships as long as the total credits does not exceed the 15 credit maximum for experiential learning.
+Students in the top half of the class graduating in May 2016 have a 21 credit expansion.
 Students may NOT do two Externships at the same time or do a Clinic, with the exception of the CDEC; Arts Legal and Civil Rights Amicus Clinics, and an Externship at the same time.

 Just as you cannot take the same class twice, you cannot do two Externships of similar substance.
 For example, if you have done one judicial Externship at a trial court and you’d like to do another judicial Externship, your second one must be with an appellate court.
 Similarly, if you do one Externship with the misdemeanor division of a county prosecutor’s office, you could not do a second Externship with the misdemeanor division of a different county prosecutor.
 These experiences are too similar in substance.
 If you have questions about whether your proposed Externships satisfy this requirement, please contact the Externship staff.